 We’ll be on our way at 12:30PM for the drive into The Cotswolds where we will stop and tour a private garden that is part of the National Garden Scheme.
 Afternoon tea and cakes will be part of the garden visit.

-We’ll stay the next four nights in a charming boutique hotel in a treasured historic Cotswolds market town.
-The hotel is designed to match the English splendor of The Cotswolds with comfort and luxury.
-It is an ideal central location for visiting Cotswold gardens.
+We’ll arrive to Burford, along River Windrush in West Oxfordshire, where we'll stay the next four nights in the charming luxury boutique hotel, The Bay Tree Hotel, Burford is one of the most picturesque towns in England with its famous High Street rising up from the church and river.
+The Bay Tree Hotel is designed to match the English splendor of The Cotswolds with comfort and luxury.
+The hotel is located in an ideal central location for visiting Cotswold gardens.

-Optional before breakfast morning pleasure walk through Moreton-in-Marsh, followed with a full English breakfast at the hotel.
-After breakfast we’ll board our private bus, with our Cotswold local Blue Badge guide, for a special and exciting day visiting Barnsley House Gardens, and Prince Charles' The Royal Gardens at Highgrove where we'll have a private guided tour, afterwards have lunch at Highgrove's restaurant.
+Optional before breakfast morning pleasure walk through Burford, followed with a full English breakfast at the hotel.
+After breakfast we’ll board our private bus, with our Cotswold local Blue Badge guide, for a special and exciting day visiting Barnsley House Gardens and King Charles' The Royal Gardens at Highgrove where we'll have a private guided tour, afterwards have lunch at Highgrove's restaurant.

 Barnsley House, built in 1697 of Cotswold stone, is a perfect example of the English country house and garden.
 The internationally acclaimed garden, with remarkable beauty, was designed by Rosemary Verey, recognized as the “Grand Dame” of Cotswold garden designers.
-The Royal Gardens at Highgrove are the private gardens owned by The Prince of Wales and The Duchess of Cornwall.
-The estate is located just outside Tetbury.
-Prince Charles, an avid gardener, bought the estate in 1980.
+The Royal Gardens at Highgrove are the private gardens owned by His Majesty, King Charles III and Queen Consort Camilia.
+Highgrove is the family home of The King and Queen Consort.
+It is located just outside Tetbury.
+King Charles, an avid gardener, bought the estate in 1980.
 He is adamant that it should be an entirely organic garden and farm.
 We'll end our Highgrove morning tour having lunch at Highgrove's restaurant.